 Viruses such as the norovirus (formerly known as Norwalk virus) cause gastroenteritis.
 Besides the norovirus, three other viruses are also common causes of gastroenteritis in North America: the rotavirus, the astrovirus, and the adenovirus, which tend to cause disease in infants and young children.
 They are spread by contaminated feces.
 From the feces, viruses find their way into food or water, or onto insects or people who later touch and contaminate food (fecal-oral transmission).
 Unfortunately, these viruses are tough enough to beat modern sanitation practices.

 Norovirus is the typical form of gastroenteritis in adults and older children.
-It can occur at any time of year, but 80% of infections occur between November and April.
+It can occur at any time of year, but mostly occurs between November and April.
 This virus is spread by the fecal-oral route, and it may also be transmitted from person to person.

 For infants, diapers are a major source of infection.
 Germs from the feces can get on both the baby's and the parent's hands.